House Rules

 Spellcasters

-The casting levels of a multiclassed character stack, with respect to spell effects, range, duration and overcoming spell resistance, but not for spells known, spells per day, metamagic ability, etc. For any given class, the total level is limited to three times the true level and cannot exceed character level.
+The casting levels of a multiclassed character stack, with respect to spell effects, range, duration and overcoming spell resistance, but not for spells known, spells per day, metamagic ability, etc. Classes without any caster level (eg Rogue) or which might be too low level to cast spells (eg Ranger) use 1/3 level, rounded down.
+For any given class, the total level is limited to three times the true level and cannot exceed character level.

 Feats

-These are feats modified from stock 3.5.
+These are feats modified from stock Pathfinder.
 For new feats, see here.

 Metamagic Feats